Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 This project was inspired by a lecture where I noticed that I and many of my coursemates were disengaged.
 The course was not our major and it seemed very abstract, so I wondered if it was possible to turn the lecture into a relatable game.

 After experimenting with platforms like Kahoot!, Duolingo, Classcraft, etc., I built a custom gamified course on Moodle LMS hosted on an Azure VM.
 I split a usability engineering course into six modules: four gamified and two non-gamified.
-I created multiple-choice and short-answer questions using the 'Aiken' and 'GIFT' question format in Moodle respectively.
+I created multiple-choice and short-answer questions using the 'Aiken' and 'GIFT' question bank format in Moodle, respectively.
 Participants engaged with the platform and submitted their feedback (both quantitative and qualitative) through a structured questionnaire, devlivered through a Microsoft form link.
-############################

 ## 📸 Platform Preview